 Dandruff is a common chronic scalp condition marked by itching and flaking of the skin on your scalp.
-Although dandruff isn’t contagious, and is rarely serious, it can be embarrassing and sometimes difficult to treat.
+Dandruff isn’t contagious, and is rarely serious, but it can be embarrassing and sometimes difficult to treat.
 The good news is that dandruff usually can be controlled.
 Mild cases of dandruff may need nothing more than daily shampooing with a gentle cleanser.
 More stubborn cases of dandruff often respond to medicated shampoos.
 KidSnips likes to begin with instructions for washing and conditioning hair with the right shampoo.
-Often times proper cleansing can eliminate the issue altogether.
+Often-times, proper cleansing can eliminate the issue altogether.

 Shampoo by using the pads of your fingers (not the nails) to create lather on your scalp.
-Sulfate free shampoos don’t generally produce much lather but is still cleansing.
-Repeat.
+Sulfate free shampoos don’t generally produce much lather but are still cleansing.
+Rinse and repeat.
 Be sure to rinse all the shampoo until the water runs clear.

-Squeeze water from the hair and apply conditioner to the ends and comb thru.
+Squeeze water from the hair and apply conditioner to the ends and comb through.
 Rinse.